Qlik Sense Enterprise on Windows deployed to AWS

 As environments grow in terms of number of users, number and size of applications, and number of data sources it is important to understand how to size the environment correctly and how to scale the environment accordingly.
 You need to create a multi-node environment to effectively scale up or down, by creating dedicated servers for different purposes.
 You can then allocate resources correctly across the following Qlik Sense services.

-- Service Dispatcher – Launch and manage the data profiling service for the data load model, migration service to make sure the app can run in the installed version of Qlik.
+- Service Dispatcher – Launch and manage the data profiling service for the data load model

 For more information about scalability, see the Qlik Sense Performance Benchmark technical brief.